 In addition, the program boasts a strong commitment to training students in the teaching of writing through a combination of coursework, direct individual and group mentoring from the Writing Program and other faculty, and hands-on, practical experience in apprentice-teaching and peer-tutoring settings.

 We invite prospective students to contact the Academic Coordinator, Hannah Calkins, if they need more information about the program than what our website provides.
-If necessary, she will pass your inquiry on to Professor Ricardo Ortiz, the Director of Graduate Studies.
+If necessary, she will pass your inquiry on to Professor Michael Collins, the Director of Graduate Studies.

 Students considering visiting the Georgetown campus before or after applying to the program should make every effort to schedule their visit in advance with Hannah, who can make additional appointments with the DGS or other program faculty.